redpwn/rctf/README.md

 ## Design Goals

-We have designed rCTF with the following attributes in mind:
+We have designed rCTF with a focus on these attributes:

 * scalability
 * simplicity